 Process patient billing and medical insurance claims

 NRS Level 4+ in Reading (assessed with TABE test during enrollment or class site)

 Must complete post-testing through AD ED

-Learn more about the roles/duties of a paraprofessional in this quick video.
+Learn more about the roles/duties of a Certified Medical Admin in this quick video.